 Barber’s pole worm is most commonly found in Queensland and the northern half of NSW where summer rainfall is common or dominant.
 This worm is less of a problem in the winter rainfall areas of Australia, but localised pockets exist in all states and infections are worse in summers that are wetter than usual.
-It is a blood sucking parasite and can be fatal for all classes of sheep.
+It is a blood sucking parasite and can be fatal for all classes of sheep and goats.

 Further ecological information on worms and their control: